nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### 5.1.6 Assigning a skill value for a linked game : `friend --skill`

-Assigns the provided skill value to the friend with the given `FRIEND_ID` for the linked game with the given `GAME_ID`.
+Assigns the provided skill value specified by the `NUMBER_VALUE` to the friend with the given `FRIEND_ID` for the linked game with the given `GAME_ID`.
 This command allows you to record your personal gauge of a friend's skill at a particular game.

 Format: `friend --skill FRIEND_ID -g GAME_ID -v NUMBER_VALUE`